miksto/miksto.github.io/index.md

 ## Stuff From The Past

-[Family home page](/family-page) created at around age 10.
+<a rel="nofollow" href="/family-page">Family home page</a> created at around age 10.

-[Another random web page](/derp-page) I created as a child.
+<a rel="nofollow" href="/derp-page">Another random web page</a> I created as a child.
 Beware of many popups and other "fun" stuff.